 Then, as we move the slider, we see that the Sales after Discount column reflects the discounted sales amount.

 And, that's all there is to it.
-You can use What if parameters in all sorts of situations, to enable the consumers of reports to interact with different scenarios that you create in your reports.
+You can use what-if parameters in all sorts of situations.
+These parameters enable the consumers of reports to interact with different scenarios that you create in your reports.